The Department's vision

 - special events for groups from pre-schoolers to the over sixties

 - access to information about government services and activities in the community

-In recent years libraries have introduced new services such as free internet access in all libraries across Northern Ireland.
-There has also been significant investment in new library buildings to improve and modernise the public library service.
+There has also been ongoing significant capital investment in new library buildings to improve and modernise the public library service.

 These services, and others, are accessible at libraries located across the North and through Libraries NI's mobile service.
-More information is available on the Libaries NI website:
+More information is available on the Libraries NI website: